The Best Souvenir Shops In Dublin: A List Of The Best Places To Buy Mementos In Dublin

 Carrolls Irish Gifts

-Not too far from O’Callaghan’s Stephen’s Green is St. Stephen’s Shopping Centre.
+Not too far from The Green Hotel is St. Stephen’s Shopping Centre.

 Inside, you’ll find one of many branches of Carrolls Irish Gifts.
 They stock a huge amount of Irish brands like Guinness, Tipperary Crystal, Carraig Donn knitwear, Butler’s Irish chocolates, and beautiful Solvar Irish jewellery.
 With everything from official Guinness postcards, keyrings, and stationery at the lower end of the scale to fine jewellery and homewares at the other, Carrolls has something for everyone.

 You can also buy Irish gifts online from Carrolls.